Fort Leonard Wood serves as center for homeland defense first responder training

 |0

-This work, Fort Leonard Wood serves as center for homeland defense first responder training [Image 2 of 2], by CPL Jesse Gonzales, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Fort Leonard Wood serves as center for homeland defense first responder training, by Ryan Thompson, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-Fort Leonard Wood serves as center for homeland defense first responder training